Trump ally Steve Bannon sentenced to 4 months prison

-Protestors waved signs and yelled insults at a former White House chief strategist and close ally of Donald Trump who appeared in court in New York today - sentenced to prison for contempt of Congress.
+Protestors waved signs and yelled insults at a former White House chief strategist and close ally of Donald Trump who appeared in court in Washington DC yesterday - sentenced to prison for contempt of Congress.

-Steve Bannon faced a New York judge who ordered that the conservative radio host serve four months behind bars after refusing to reveal what he knew about the January 6 attack on the US Capitol.
+Steve Bannon faced a Washington DC judge who ordered that the conservative radio host serve four months behind bars after refusing to reveal what he knew about the January 6 attack on the US Capitol.

 Bannon however walked out of court free for the time being after his lawyers immediately filed an appeal.